marklogic-community/bill/README.txt

           *                                       *
           *****************************************

-This application is designed to run on MarkLogic Server 3.1.
+This application is designed to run on MarkLogic Server 3.1 and later.

 To run the application, you must a) have MarkLogic Server installed,
 b) download the XML source, and b) configure MarkLogic server as